NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Read More

-Rova: Here's how to spend 48 hours in Queenstown on the ultimate girls' trip - Written by Sophie van Soest
+How to spend 48 hours in Queenstown on the ultimate girls' trip

 Read More

-The fuel-guzzling town of Queenstown, New Zealand, has an audacious goal to become the first tourist destination on Earth to have a completely carbon-zero visitor economy – and all by 2030.
-By 2030 – if things really go to plan – you'll land in Queenstown on New Zealand's South Island (possibly even aboard an electric-powered Air New […]
+The fuel-guzzling town of Queenstown (New Zealand) has an audacious goal to go carbon zero by 2030.
+What are they doing to become the first tourist destination on Earth to have a carbon zero visitor economy?
+By 2030 – if things go to plan – you'll land in Queenstown on New Zealand's South Island (possibly even aboard […]

 Read More